Royal Palace of Oslo

 See more information on the official website (English version)

 Address: Royal Palace, Henrik Ibsens gate 1, 0010 Oslo, Norway.
-Get help with directions using the map provided bellow:
+Get help with directions using the map provided below: